Slyracoon23/blockchain-developer-bootcamp-final-project/README.md

 ### About Gwent
 Gwent is a turn-based card game between two players that can last two to three rounds.
 Players play one card each turn from a hand of 10 cards, chosen from a deck of 25.
 Each deck belongs to one of six factions that offer different play styles.

 This gwent game uses the blockchain to mint and view your cards where you will be able to play and battle other gwent players or AI.

+**NOTE:**  The game is not coupled with NFTs and are currently sepearte

 ### Key Features
 - Gwent Card Tokenization